Cognigy/Documentation/docs/en/docs/ai/resources/manage/extensions.md

 To mark an Extensions as trusted, follow these steps:

-1. On the Extensions page, upload the existing Extension from Marketplace or add a custom one.
+1. On the Extensions page, install the existing Extension from Marketplace or add a custom one.
 2. Open the Extension pane by clicking the Extension card.
 3. On the right-side pane, click ![vertical-ellipsis](../../../assets/icons/vertical-ellipsis.svg), then **Trust Extension**.
 The Extension will be marked as trusted.